 When the weather clears, head for Arthur’s Seat.
 After an invigorating climb you’ll enjoy a bird’s eye view of the city, and the opportunity to spot new corners of the city to explore.

 Vienna is a city for sophisticated lovers, a place of imposing coffee houses, stately palaces and grand city parks.
-Wander the baroque streets of the Austrian capital, and you can’t help but foe moved by the forces that Mozart, Beethoven and Sigmund Freud who trod this path before you.
+Wander the baroque streets of the Austrian capital, and you can’t help but feel moved by the forces of Mozart, Beethoven and Sigmund Freud who trod this path before you.

-Each day starts with a strong dark coffee and a pastry in a high-ceilinged coffee parlour, buzzing with gossip and political discussion, followed by a romantic stroll along the Danube or a list to a gallery to enjoy the work of local artists like Gustav Klimt.
+Each day starts with a strong dark coffee and a pastry in a high-ceilinged coffee parlour, followed by a romantic stroll along the Danube or a visit to a gallery to enjoy the work of local artists like Gustav Klimt.
 A night at the Vienna State Opera, dressed to the nines, is the perfect end to a glamorously decadent weekend.